Atharv-16/ArUco-Pose-Estimationn/README.md

 - **Localization**: Achieving accurate localization of the drone within the arena is a significant milestone of this project.
 This localization data contributes to the drone's autonomous navigation and enhances its ability to operate safely in dynamic environments.

-## Camera Calibratio using checkerboard method
+## Camera Calibration using checkerboard method
 ![camera calibration](https://github.com/Atharv-16/ArUco-Pose-Estimationn/assets/119600601/366e12e8-6638-403d-a657-47da5dd0d710)

 ## Contribution